JKTKops/botw/MasterSwordAndDungeons.md

 > Optional: Talk to Beedle again to receive an **Ancient Arrow** to use during the escort.

 Cook 1 Hightail Lizard, 3 Hot-Frooted Frogs and 1 Ancient Core to get a **Lvl.
 3 Hasty Elixir**.
+> DLC: Skip this, it was cooked in Gerudo Town.

 Get the **Woodcutter Axe**.